There are no affiliate links on PagePipe.

 NOTE: We’ve tested Twenty-nineteen theme for speed.
 While it is not as versatile as Twenty-seventeen, it loads in only 15 milliseconds.
 Dang fast.

 Do NOT use free Cloudflare.
 It slows down your site with delays and 501 errors.

 “Thanks for your time and feedback.
 You are definitely right about speed inconsistencies with free Cloudflare!” silvercoast-apartments.com, Portugal

 When in doubt about some feature or frill, leave it out.
 What makes for a good website is content, not fancy things that move or animate.
 Like sliders, rotators, accordions, dropdowns, etc.

 9Optimize your images with free “Imsanity” plugin.
-Other optimizer plugin promises are seductive – and cost money.
+Other optimizer-plugin promises are seductive – and cost money.
 Don’t use free Smush plugin.
 Don’t use PNG format for photos.
 Use JPEG images and compress quality using your judgemental eye – and not a robot machine for a brain.

 Can you survive without social media links?
 Do you have to have comments?
-Are you using Avatars?
+Are you using Avatars (Gravatars)?
 These extras slow down your site and add little value.

 Accept that your learning journey requires frustration and failures.
 Nothing worth doing is easy.
 There’s a price.
 Pay your dues by investing in your brain power.
 “You” have future value.